-Mike Jones was appointed clinical lead for the acute and general medicine work stream in on 18th July 2017 and endorsed by the Royal College of Physicians of London and the Society of Acute Medicine.
+Mike Jones was appointed clinical lead for the acute and general medicine workstream in July 2017 and endorsed by the Royal College of Physicians of London and the Society of Acute Medicine.
+He is supported by clinical advisor Philip Dyer.
 You can read more about the appointment of clinical leads here.

-Mr Jones practised as a Consultant in Renal Medicine in Tayside from 1992 to 1999.
-He was Clinical Group Director and Deputy Medical Director but became involved in acute medicine in 1994, and has been central to the development of the specialty since.
+Dr Jones practised as a consultant in renal medicine in Tayside from 1992 to 1999.
+He was clinical group director and deputy medical director but became involved in acute medicine in 1994, and has been central to the development of the specialty since.
 He was,

-Mr Jones is a Fellow of all three Royal College of Physicians and was Dean of the Royal College of Physicians of Edinburgh (2004 to 2009, then Vice President from 2009 to 2013), and is now Director for both Training and Standards.
-He was National Specialty Adviser to
+Dr Jones is a Fellow of all three Royal College of Physicians and was Dean of the Royal College of Physicians of Edinburgh (2004 to 2009, then vice president from 2009 to 2013), and is now director for both training and standards.
+He was national specialty advisor to

 the CMO in Scotland for General Medicine from 2010 to 2012.
 He was lead for development of broad based curriculum for core training 2010 to 2012, and Chair of UK Governance Committee for Broad Based Training 2012 to date.
 In addition, he is involved in a variety of national initiatives including education lead for the acute kidney injury programme ‘Think Kidneys’, and lead clinician and editor of ACUMEN, a Department of Health e-learning project.

 Dr Jones said: “I regard this as an exciting opportunity to make a contribution to the shaping of acute and general medical services nationally by helping clinicians engage in the use of their own data to compare with the evolving evidence base using peer to peer